INSTRUCTIONS FOR GRANT APPLICANTS

-Doctoral students doing PhD projects must have graduated (master’s degree or equivalent) and their acceptance into a doctoral program must have been confirmed before the commencement of the grant payment.
+Doctoral students doing doctoral thesis projects must have graduated and their acceptance into a doctoral programme must have been confirmed before the commencement of the grant payment.

-A postdoc researcher must have their PhD degree certificate by the time payment commences.
-An applicant must have completed their doctoral thesis no more than 5 years ago, excluding possible parental leave, extended sick leave or military service.
-The Foundation will only fund a postdoctoral researcher for one period i.e. a maximum of two years.
+Postdoc researchers must have their doctoral degree certificate by the time payment for their research project commences.
+Applicant must have completed their doctoral thesis no more than 5 years ago, excluding possible parental leave, extended sick leave or military service.
+The Foundation will only fund a postdoc researcher for one period, i.e. a maximum of two years.

 The research grant can also be used at a non-Finnish institution.
 At the Nessling Foundation, the mobility of researchers is a plus.